-There are some nutrients which are difficult to get enough of with a vegan diet: Vitamin D3, Omega-3, Haem Iron and Vitamin B12 namely.
-It is recommended that vegans supplement their diet with vitamin and mineral supplements, as well as consuming fortified foods to avoid deficiencies in these nutrients.
+Having said that, there are some nutrients which are difficult to get enough of with a vegan diet including Vitamin D3, Omega-3, Haem Iron and Vitamin B12.
+For this reason, it is recommended that vegans supplement their diet with vitamin and mineral supplements, as well as consuming fortified foods to avoid deficiencies in these nutrients.

 Whatever your dietary preferences, it’s possible to get everything you need from your food and supplements, it just takes a little imagination and adjustment according to your lifestyle.

 Plant-Based Protein vs. Animal-Based Protein ⚖️

 So, it's possible to thrive and not just survive with a vegan diet 🙌

 But what about protein?
 Protein is synonymous with chicken breasts and salmon fillets, right?
 Whilst these are good sources of protein, they’re not always superior to plant-based proteins.
 Let’s explore…

 Protein is a macronutrient, "macro" meaning we need it in high amounts, like fat and carbs (as opposed to micronutrients, which we need in very small amounts - like vitamins and minerals).

 Protein is essential for many bodily functions including growth and maintenance, providing structure, immune function, energy provision and much more.